Dynamic Structural Operational Semantics: Typing aspects over DSOS for

 We have been superficial in the above definition and omitted some details like capabilities and other typing information.
 To be complete one would use the exact type-and-effect system of \cite[Sec.5]{StoyleHBSN07mutatis}, i.e., from Fig.18-22, and extract the above definition of $\mathsf{updateOK}(-)$ from Fig.23-24.
 When looking at the definition in \cite[Fig.24]{StoyleHBSN07mutatis} one can correlate the first line above with lines 3-4 (where the $bindOK$ is omitted), the second line with a simplified view of Fig.24(b), and the third line with the rest of Fig.24 that checks the new values.\footnote{Note that the third line of $\mathsf{updateOK}(-)$ would be needed for $E_{\Delta}^{f}$ but not for $E_{\Delta}^{t}$.} In particular, the $types(H)$ that Fig.24 extracts from the heap, in our case come from the labels like \cat{FT}, which we omitted through ``$\dots$''.
 Useful could be to automate this proof in a proof assistant, on the lines of \cite{pierce12SOS_coq}, which would contain all the meticulous details that have already been done in \cite{StoyleHBSN07mutatis}.

 Considering the same typing system of \cite[Sec.5]{StoyleHBSN07mutatis}, proving type soundness w.r.t.\ the DSOS semantics is not more than redoing the lengthy details from the appendix of \cite{StoyleHBSN07mutatis}.
 The statement in Proposition~\ref{prop_type_sound} reflects the DSOS style, but can easily be matched by the respective statement in \cite[Th.A.22]{StoyleHBSN07mutatis}.
+This is a specific result for the language of \cite{StoyleHBSN07mutatis}, meant here for exemplification, and not an essential part of the DSOS framework.
+Therefore, we only outline how the proof would go, which is following the standard method for such type soundness proofs \cite{FelleisenWright94TypeSound,AghaMST97actorFoundation,abadi2012theory}.

 \begin{proposition}[type soundness] For a program term $P$ and an object $o$ from the label category used in the semantics we have that if for some type environment $\Omega$,

 then either $P$ is a value, or there exists a transition $P\transition{\alpha}P'$, with $o=\source{\alpha}$, $o'=\target{\alpha}$, for which $\Omega'\vdash o'$ and $\Omega'\vdash P':\sigma,\Omega''$, where $\Omega',\Omega''$ are the effects of the typing judgments containing generated typing information.
 Particularly interesting is the above statement with an empty type environment and the object containing only empty maps. \end{proposition}